 means any cattle, deer, alpaca, llama, sheep, goat, donkey, mule, horse and any other animal kept in captivity, or farmed, and dependent on humans for their care and sustenance, but does not include poultry.

-Private road, footpath and private way
+Private road, footpath and private

+way

-have the respective meanings in section 315 of the Local Government Act 1974-.
+have the respective meanings in section 315 of the Local Government Act in the Operative Kaipara District Plan.